GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 From the previous commands, you may have understood that the most important functionality is quite easy to understand once you know the basics.

 If you are stuck with something, you can use the `help()` command to see a list of available API functions.
-If you have questions for an API function, you can use the `help(function_name)` (e.g., `help(account_info)`), to see the documentation for the respective function.
+If you have questions about an API function, you can use the `help(function_name)` (e.g., `help(account_info)`), to see the documentation of the respective function.

 {:.alert .alert-info}
-If you get an error when trying to see the documentation for a function, it is likely because you have put parenthesis behind the function name.
+If you get an error when trying to see the documentation of a function, it is likely because you have put parenthesis behind the function name.

 ## Examining the Topology

 Most entities can be identified by IDs.
 These are usually called `id` or `name`.
 For example, every topology has an `id` attribute, while user accounts have their usernames (`name`).
-When you know the identifier of an object, you can request info for it.
+When you know the identifier of an object, you can request info about it.
 For example, you can request information about any account by knowing their username.
 For example, to request information about the account `tutorial`, enter `account_info("tutorial")`.

 {:.alert .alert-info}
-If you are getting an error, make sure that you are handing the object identifier as a string, not a variable.
+If you are getting an error, make sure that you are handing the object identifier as a string, not as a variable name.

 To get the ID of the topology you recently imported, open the topology editor.
 You can see the topology ID in the window's URL.
 Another way to see IDs is to enable the respective option in the editor's _Options_ tab.
 This functionality also shows elements' IDs in their right-click menu.
 IDs in the editor are usually marked by square brackets (`[]`) Try it now!